penguin-teal/penguin-teal.github.io/src/content/docs/openweather/custom-keys.md

 your own API key for free with the directions below.
 This makes you subject to your own rates, and you're never going to exceed 1 million requests per month or 60 requests per second alone.
-Note that you can still choose which provider you want without your own key, it'sw just possible it will hit the rate limit and temporarily cease to work.
+Note that you can still choose which provider you want without your own key, it's just possible it will hit the rate limit and temporarily cease to work.

 You could also do this if you